 Feeling inclined to see the world’s largest collection of live rattlesnakes?
 Check out the American International Rattlesnake Museum right in Old Town Albuquerque.
 This animal conservation museum is dedicated to educating the public about rattlesnakes and is a great experience for the entire family.

-A visit to the rattlesnake museum allows you to view over 30 species of rattlesnakes along with tons of memorabilia and artifacts to learn about the role that these creatures have played in our lives throughout history.
+A visit to the rattlesnake museum allows you to view over 30 species of rattlesnakes along with tons of memorabilia and artifacts to learn about these creatures’ role in our lives throughout history.
 The museum is also home to several other species of reptiles and spiders.

-Be sure to check their website for the most recent opening hours, as they depend on the season and whether it’s Balloon Fiesta season or not, during which opening times are extended.
-This is a stop easily combined with a visit to the old town area, and doesn’t require much time.
+Be sure to check their website for the most recent opening hours, as they depend on the season and whether it’s Balloon Fiesta season, during which opening times are extended.
+This stop is easily combined with a visit to the old town area, and doesn’t require much time.
 You’ll get a certificate of bravery for entering rattlesnake territory, and be warned – shoplifters may be envenomated.

 See Related: Best Family Vacations on a Budget